 Once all of the data files were written to disk, an analysis launch was initiated.
-Part of this analysis launch searched for the $\gamma p \rightarrow pK^+K^-\gamma\gamma$ topology and incorporated a kinematic fitter which simultaneously constrained four momentum and a common production vertex for the final state particles.
-It should be noted that this analysis did not enforce the K^+K^- pair come from a φ parent state, or the $\gamma\gamma$ pair come from an η parent state; even though the ultimate goal of this analysis is to study the parent states of $\phi\eta$.
+Part of this analysis launch searched for the $\gamma p \to p K^+ K^- \gamma \gamma$ topology and incorporated a kinematic fitter which simultaneously constrained four momentum and a common production vertex for the final state particles.
+It should be noted that this analysis did not enforce the $K^+ K^-$ pair come from a $\phi$ parent state, or the $\gamma \gamma$ pair come from an $\eta$ parent state; even though the ultimate goal of this analysis is to study the parent states of $\phi \eta$ .
 After successful completion of the analysis launch, the data was then processed by a DSelector which applied several cuts to the data.
 Initial cuts on the data included timing cuts in the Barrel Calorimeter (BCAL), Forward Calorimeter (FCAL), and the Time of Flight detector (TOF).
-These timing cuts were made for all of the final state particles $(p, K^+, K^-, \gamma_1, \gamma_2)$.
+These timing cuts were made for all of the final state particles $(p, K^+, K^-, \gamma_1, \gamma_2)$ .
 A table of the timing cuts used for each final state particle and its associated detector apparatus is given in Table 1.
+An in depth explanation of these cut values and how they were chosen is provided in the subsection 1.2.1.

 A list of timing plots for all of the final state particles and detector systems is given in Figures 1234.
-In these Figures, the left plots include timing measurements from the BCAL, the middle plots include timing measurements from the FCAL, and the right plot includes timing measurements from the TOF.
+In these Figures, the top plot includes timing measurements from the BCAL, the middle plot includes timing measurements from the FCAL, and the bottom plot includes timing measurements from the TOF.
 All plots have the timing on the vertical axis and the measured magnitude of the three momentum on the horizontal axis.
 The 'z' axis is logarithmically scaled with the relative values given by the color bar to the of the plots.
-The ΔT measurement comes from comparing the measured timing from the associated detector with the time reported by the RF, or beam.
-To identify particles, we want to only select candidates that have a ΔT close to zero.
+The $\Delta T$ measurement comes from comparing the measured timing from the associated detector with the time reported by the RF, or beam.
+To identify particles, we want to only select candidates that have a $\Delta T$ close to zero.